DiamonDinoia/gpu-performance-tests/README.md

 ```
 Note: Waps are assumed of size = 32.

-The CPU code generates an array `R` of 32 elements.
-Each element is 1 with probability p, 0 with probability 1-p (discrete distribution).
+The CPU code generates an array R with 32 elements.
+Each element has a discrete distribution: it is 1 with probability p, and 0 with probability 1-p.
+This array is then copied to the GPU.

-Then this array is copied to the GPU.
-The GPU kernel computes  `idx = THREAD_ID % 32` and in case `R[idx]` is `1` does something otherwise executes a function that has the same number of PTX instructions.
-This causes the branch to diverge every time a 0 is encountered.
+In the GPU kernel, the variable idx is computed as THREAD_ID % 32.
+If R[idx] is 1, the kernel performs a certain action, while if it is 0, the kernel executes a function with the same number of PTX instructions.
+This results in branch divergence every time a 0 is encountered, which can be seen in the graph below.

 ![](images/branch_penalty.png)

-The results shw that if even one warps diverges the performance halves.
+The results show that if even one warp diverges, the performance of the program is halved.

 ### Memory latency
 The pseudocode for the benchmark is: